Prudential sells Jackson equity stake to Apollo-backed Athene for $500 million

-LONDON (Reuters) - Prudential (PRU.L) sold a minority stake in its U.S. business, Jackson, to Apollo Global-backed Athene Holding (ATH.N) for $500 million, the insurer said on Thursday, in the first phase of its plan to create an independent U.S. business.
+LONDON/BOSTON (Reuters) - Prudential (PRU.L) sold a minority stake in its U.S. business, Jackson, to Apollo Global-backed Athene Holding (ATH.N) for $500 million, the insurer said on Thursday, in the first phase of its plan to create an independent U.S. business.

-The London-listed, Asia-focused insurer, which is also regulated in Hong Kong, has been looking for ways to bring external capital into the U.S. annuity provider and said it would continue to evaluate options for the part of the business it still owned, including a minority initial public offering.
+The London-listed, Asia-focused insurer has been looking for ways to bring external capital into the U.S. annuity provider and said it would continue to evaluate options for the part of the business it still owned, including a minority initial public offering.

 The end goal was to create an independent U.S. business, Prudential said, without giving details on how much of Jackson it still wanted to keep.